Pursue Your Passions

 Donate to a Student Organization

-You may contribute to a student organization.
-To donate to a specific organization, click "Student Organization Designations" on the second page, or fill in the organization's name in the space provided.
+You may contribute to a student organization through Give Campus.
+To donate to a specific organization, click "other" and fill in the organization's name in the space provided.

 If you would like to solicit donations from businesses, you must provide a list of those businesses to Student Involvement.
 The list will be submitted to University Advancement for approval, and you will be notified of their decision.
 Our university fundraising efforts must be coordinated to ensure we do not overburden a single person or entity.